|Years||1988 World Championships (Lt 4- 5th)

-After the 1991 World Championships she started training with the lightweights in the autumn again, but was soon invited by Bob Michaels, by then in charge of the GB women’s openweight Olympic team, who had coached her lightweight crew in 1989 and 1990, to join his group, perhaps making her GB women’s rowing least ambitious Olympian in terms of not actually having put herself forward for selection, despite her apparent declaration when she was a student.
-“I think maybe he felt he didn’t have enough people who were stroke, or he wanted them to be powerful in the middle of the boat, he’d bring me in because I was used to stroking.”
+After the 1991 World Championships Katie started training with the lightweights in the autumn again, but was soon invited by Bob Michaels, by then in charge of the GB women’s openweight Olympic team, who had coached her lightweight crew in 1989 and 1990, to join his group, perhaps making her GB women’s rowing least ambitious Olympian in terms of not actually having put herself forward for selection, despite her apparent declaration when she was a student.
+“I think maybe he felt he didn’t have enough people who were strokes, or he wanted them to be powerful in the middle of the boat, so he’d bring me in because I was used to stroking.”
 All of Katie’s crewmates over the years, both lightweight and heavyweight, confirm that she was an excellent stroke, although she’s not sure why she was.
 “I’ve always been quite independent, doing my own thing, so maybe that’s it,” she says, adding with typical modesty, “But actually, I don’t think I ever got put anywhere else.
-Even at university I was at stroke.
-For all I know I might not have been any good at following, because I never tried.”
+Even at university I was at stroke, so for all I know I might not have been any good at following, because I never tried.”

 However, soon after this, Katie had problems with her back and was told that she either needed to take a year out of rowing or have surgery.
 “I thought, ‘OK I’ll take the operation and I’ll see what happens,” she remembers, adding, “I was incredibly fortunate again to have Kevin as my boss at the BOA because he organised for me to spend I think three weeks at the Football Association rehabilitation centre having intensive physiotherapy every day.
 That made a huge difference and also, Ann Redgrave, who was the team doctor, was also a fantastic osteopath so I was phenomenally lucky in terms of the care I got but I do think it’s a bit ridiculous that I was in the boat at all after all that.
 I would have understood if I hadn’t been.”